 If you want to create a proposal that you want the Fuchsia Eng Council to review, see Creating an RFC.

-Stay informed about the Fuchsia project by joining mailing lists.
+Stay informed about the Fuchsia project by joining a discussion group.

 |announce||A read-only list for announcements about Fuchsia.|

 |discuss||For general conversation about Fuchsia.|